Why is CIH involved in the examination?

 How will the examination be assessed?

-Candidates will need to pass both Part 1 and 2 of the examination.
+Candidates will need to pass both Part A and B of the examination.
 The answer scripts from the examination will be marked by academic assessors.
 The scripts will then be sample marked by an external examiner appointed by CIH.
 The final decision will be taken by the CIH/IRPM examination board.
 This will comprise of the assessors, the external examiner, representatives from IRPM and CIH.

 The results of the examination board will be sent by CIH to candidates following the examination board meeting.

 What can I do if I fail?

 Candidates who fail the examination will be allowed to retake the examination at the next sitting.
 Candidates will be required to retake the whole examination.
 There will be an administration fee of £120.00 for a first retake of the examination.
 Should the candidate fail the second attempt a full fee will be charged for the third attempt.

 Candidates who fail the examination can request feedback on their strengths and weaknesses to enable them to prepare for the next attempt.
 Details on how to obtain this feedback will be in your results letter.

 What does it cost?